A proposal submission form for a crowdfunding platform.

 - Presentation: Educators are generally familiar with and will understand how to navigate crowdfunding platforms.

 With these three presumptions apparent, we set out to check for their validity through various research methods.

 1. Comparative Analysis

 Crowdfunding platforms targeting diverse needs and communities have proliferated.
 This is especially true in the non-profit, education sector.
 Understanding who the players are in this field, and how they've engaged their communities, is important towards developing a solution for which there is a real need.

 Along with the assessment of competitor's "vitals" (as seen in the table above), we also reviewed each competitor's campaign building flow.
-Using the "page-by" method [link to appendix], we compared the number of steps required to go page-by-page, in order to post a viable crowd-funding campaign on each platform.
+Using the Page-By method (see the Appendix), we compared the number of steps required to go "page-by-page," in order to post a viable crowd-funding campaign on each platform.

 - Donors Choose has the most similar premise to the one pursued by eduDAO: vendor-based materials procurement.